-• Return air must not be used.
+HatchTech prevents cross contamination in the hatchery with seven design features: Return air must not be used.
 Return air is air that is captured for reuse before it is discharged from the hatchery.
 In machines that use air for cooling, the volume of air needed is large and therefore the cost of conditioning the air is very expensive.
-To minimise operational costs, return air is used.
-Return air allows aspergillus and bacteria to become established in a hatchery.
-In Hatch-Technology incubation equipment, the cooling is in the radiators.
+Using returned air will minimise operational costs but allow aspergillus and bacteria to become established.
+In HatchTech incubation equipment, the cooling is in the radiators.
 Air is not used for cooling, so there is no economic demand to use return air.

-• The air supply is pressurised and is directly ducted from the air handling unit to the incubator and hatcher.
+The air supply is pressurised and is directly ducted from the air handling unit to the incubator and hatcher.
 The movement of the air into the machines is controlled.
-There is no machine air intake from a common hall.
+There is no machine air intake from a common hall